raspberrypilearning/getting-started-with-guis/en/step_2.md

 --- /task ---

 --- task ---
-Open a new file in your favourite Python IDE, and save it as `gui_test.py`.
+Open a new file in your favourite Python IDE.
 --- /task ---

 --- task ---